Category Archives: Harvard Advice

 The limited word count for Harvard Business School essays forces applicants to be focused and concise.
 When you answer a question, think about a discrete example that can be efficiently described, leaving you room to discuss lessons learned.

 Harvard Business School is interested in knowing how you work as a person, how you think, and what kind of leader you are.
-Community involvement and a broad international perspective are certainly valued, as you can see by the topics.
+Community involvement and a broad international perspective are certainly valued.
 Most importantly, specific and concise examples are the best way to demonstrate who you are.
 Without specifics, a claim to be a leader is empty.

-This HBS classic remains largely unchanged from prior years.
-This is your opportunity to highlight your most impressive accomplishments, especially those that are very unique to your experience.
-When you think about topics for this question make sure you are pulling from all aspects of your life, not just work.
-If you have an impressive accomplishment in a volunteer or extracurricular activity, this is the ideal place to showcase both the accomplishment and your commitment to the activity.
+Similar to the “three accomplishments” essay prompt of prior years, this is your opportunity to highlight one of your most impressive accomplishments.
+When you think about the ideal topic for this question make sure you are pulling from all aspects of your life, not just work.
+If you have an impressive accomplishment in a volunteer or extracurricular activity, this could be an opportunity to showcase both the accomplishment and your commitment to the activity.

 While an incredibly impressive accomplishment may seem important to this question, it’s actually better to show the moments where you grew, changed or realized something crucial about yourself.
 If you were an Olympic gold medalist yet this objectively impressive accomplishment wasn’t meaningful in your life, it has far less impact in an MBA application.
 Even a seemingly humble accomplishment can be illuminated with your own reflection.

 That being said, this is also an opportunity to “brag” about a key achievement, and it should be something that you are proud of not only because of the result but also the process.
 Make sure you provide detailed information about your own individual contribution to the achievement to highlight your ability to lead and achieve through your direct efforts.